 With success comes failure.
 There are many inspirational stories where people have time and again proved this.
 But there are some people who have also proved it the other way round – that with failure comes success!

-It is true that every coin has two sides, that if there is failure there will also be success but if it’s a flipping coin which is midway in the air, you never know!
+It is true that every coin has two sides, that if there is failure there will also be a success but if it’s a flipping coin that is midway in the air, you never know!
 So sometimes it takes strings of failures before one tastes success.
 The stalwarts I am going to write about and the failures they faced would have been enough to deter any normal human being.
 But not anymore as you read through it.

 When there are numerous such great people who worked beyond all the hardships and faced life as it was, I have chosen to mention only a few of them.